welteki/docs.actuated.dev/docs/test-build.md

     Note that the `runs-on:` field says `actuated` and not `ubuntu-latest`.
 This is how the actuated control plane knows to send this job to your agent.

-    Then add `specs.sh` to the root of the repository:
+    Then add `specs.sh` to the root of the repository, and remember, that you must run `chmod +x specs.sh` afterwards to make it executable.

     ```bash
     #!/bin/bash